 Transport, Transformation and Plume Chemistry

 Photooxidation of the NOx and VOCs emitted by fire plumes shows complex behavior, sometimes leading to production of ozone and sometimes not [Jaffe and Wigder, 2012].
 The reasons for this complexity are not understood and may have to do with how fast the plume was lofted and cooled, how efficiently NOx was converted to products such as peroxyacetyl nitrate (PAN), or whether the fire had substantial amounts of radical precursors such as HONO or carbonyls.
-What is clear is that fire emissions often have broad-scale impacts on ozone formation [Pfister et al., 2006; Wotawa and Trainer, 2000], especially when mixed with urban emissions [Singh et al., 2012], and can be decisive factors in triggering air quality exceedances.
-Policy mechanisms exist for jurisdictions to apply for waivers due to wildfire impacts.
-A much better understanding of the photooxidation in fire plumes is needed to predict impacts of wildfires and prescribed or permitted fires.
-In addition, nighttime processing of fire plumes is likely to be very important considering what we know of NO3 and N2O5 chemistry in NOx-containing plumes, but has received almost no attention thus far.
+What is clear is that fire emissions often have broad-scale impacts on ozone formation [Pfister et al., 2006; Wotawa and Trainer, 2000], especially when mixed with urban emissions [H.B.
+Singh et al., 2012], and can be decisive factors in triggering air quality exceedances.

 The physical and chemical processes governing the transformation of particles in BB plumes is quite complex, with evidence of both loss and gain of particle mass, and rapid atmospheric oxidation [Vakkari et al., 2014].
 Mass can be lost as smoke is diluted due to the physical equilibration of semi-volatile compounds [Robinson et al., 2007].
 Oxidation of both gas and particle phase compounds due to reaction with HOx radicals (daytime) and NO3 radicals, N2O5, and ClNO2 (nighttime) can lead to mass loss or gain, and changes in the optical properties.
 The chemistry and surface coating properties of particles emitted by fires evolve as these physical and chemical changes take place and affect the optical, cloud nucleation, and toxicological properties of the particles.
-A proper description is essential for analyzing and predicting the impacts of BB.
+The chemical transformation of fire-sourced pollutants is the main focus of science question #2.

-Wildfires can have profound impacts on regional air quality due to promotion of photochemical ozone production, particle pollution of both primary and secondary origin, and emission of toxic materials.
-These aspects of wildfires have the most immediate effect on populations and ecosystems, and are a high priority when making decisions on fire management, i.e., when to plan prescribed burns and when to allow fires that started naturally to burn.
+Wildfires have profound impacts on regional air quality due to their promotion of photochemical ozone production, emission of particle pollution of both primary and secondary origin, and emission of toxic materials.
+These impacts are often the most immediate acting on populations and ecosystems and are a high priority for consideration when making decisions on fire management, i.e., when to plan prescribed burns and when to allow naturally-initiated fires to burn.
 The research needed to understand and manage these impacts is one of the more challenging aspects of wildfire research, as it involves understanding all of the smaller-scale processes detailed above: fire weather, emissions, and transport and transformation.
 This information must then be incorporated into models that can be used to make policy decisions on all timescales, from the immediate: e.g. fire management and health advisories, mid-term: air quality waiver, to the long- term: ecosystem and urban-wildland interface management.
-As National Ambient Air Quality Standards (NAAQS) for ozone and other criteria pollutants are reduced in the future, meeting these stricter standards will require better understanding and prediction of fire impacts (along with long-range transport of pollution from other parts of the world).
+Meeting the stricter National Ambient Air Quality Standards (NAAQS) for ozone and other criteria pollutants will require better understanding and prediction of fire impacts (along with long-range transport of pollution from other parts of the world).